 From 2013-2017, the Design Abroad course took place in India.
 Though the location has changed to Costa Rica, the format of the course and the types of projects and experiences are the same.
 Watch the video below and explore the range of projects OCAD U students co-designed with organizations and communities in India since the program started in 2013.
 A summary of each class and their projects are provided on this page.
-Learning more about these projects will provide a stronger understanding of what to expect if you are part of the Design Abroad course this year.
+Learning more about these projects will provide a stronger understanding of what to expect if you are part of the Design Abroad course.

 In May of 2017, nine design students worked on two projects that engaged two different women’s groups.
 Both student teams acted as a bridge between the organizations that work to build skills and economic empowerment for marginalized women, the women themselves, and potential sustainable market opportunities for the women’s products to be sold on a regular basis.
 Based on user research and the collaborative design process, students designed products that can be produced by the women’s groups and meet the needs of the clients.
 In both cases, students explored sustainable materials and processes and carefully considered both the costs of production and consumer price points to ensure that the products are economically feasible.